bennotkin/witziggy-world/_posts/2021-09-22-LeonardoCampos.md

 ---
-title: Leonardo Campos Knows the Pen Mightier than the Sword
+title: Leonardo Campos Knows the Pen is Mightier than the Sword
 date: 2021-09-22
 layout: post
 longtitle: |